Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm: Computational Hardness

 \section{Computational Hardness}

-In this section, we analyze the computational hardness of the fixed support Wasserstein barycenter problem~\eqref{prob:barycenter_alternative}.
-In particular, we first present some well-known characterization theorems in combinatorial optimization and graph theory and then show that problem~\eqref{prob:barycenter_alternative} is a minimum-cost flow problem when $m = 2$ and $n \geq 2$ but is not when $m \geq 3$ and $n \geq 3$.
-We refer the interested readers to Appendix~\ref{appendix:hardness} for more details on the proof.
+In this section, we analyze the computational hardness of the FS-WBP in Eq.~\eqref{prob:barycenter}.
+After introducing some characterization theorems in combinatorial optimization, we show that the FS-WBP in Eq.~\eqref{prob:barycenter} is a minimum-cost flow (MCF) problem when $m = 2$ and $n \geq 3$ but not when $m \geq 3$ and $n \geq 3$.